MaramIsmailSaber/set08101-group32/Meeting-Log.md

 ### 13/02/2025 (2-4pm)
 * David A did not attend.

-  However he gave an update of him working on his design for his page?
+  However he gave an update of him working on his design for his page.
 1. Continuing progress on issue [#1](https://github.com/MaramIsmailSaber/set08101-group32/issues/1).

    Making sure everyone is on track for their reports.